REPORT on “Asteroid Day – CIRIR 2023” – ROCHECHOUART

 • Escape Game – Spacebus France, exhibits, theme trails- – June 30- 2023 – 10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart

 SpaceBus France is a non-profit association created in 2017 and managed on a voluntary basis by Postdocs in astronomy to introduce astronomy through fun activities all led by astronomy professionals (researchers, doctoral students, engineers).
-The SpaceBus will receive schoolchildren and the public on June 30 during the day as well as in the evening and after 11 p.m. as part of the evening entertainment.
+The SpaceBus received schoolchildren and the public on June 30 during the day as well as in the evening and after 11 p.m. as part of the evening entertainment.

 • Stands, exhibits, games, theme trails- – June 30- 2023 -10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart

-A large variety of exhibits, displays, practice games related to fireballs, meteorite search, geological-archaeological and cultural heritage linked with the asteroid, will be proposed, including short thematic guided tours (geological, historical, art and culture)… (More details to come).
+A large variety of exhibits, displays, practice games related to fireballs, meteorite search, geological-archaeological, and cultural heritage linked with the asteroid, were proposed, including short thematic guided tours (geological, historical, art, and culture)

 • Astronomy “Day and Night”- June 30- 2023 – 10 am to 5.30 pm – Rochechouart Castle, then from 6.00 pm to 8.30 pm and 11 pm till over midnight- Maison du Temps Libre (MTL), Rochechouart